TRLPC: Retail investors lose patience in bank loan mutual funds

-NEW YORK, Jan 12 (Reuters) - Retail investors will keep turning away from bank loan mutual funds, which are pegged to floating interest rates, as long as volatile markets shed doubt that the Federal Reserve can raise rates much this year, Lipper said on Tuesday.
+NEW YORK (Reuters) - Retail investors will keep turning away from bank loan mutual funds, which are pegged to floating interest rates, as long as volatile markets shed doubt that the Federal Reserve can raise rates much this year, Lipper said on Tuesday.

 Crude oil prices sinking to 12-year lows, heightened concerns about China’s economy, as well as the U.S. stock market’s worst start ever in a new year could alter the Fed’s outlook for economic growth and inflation and stifle the pace of rate hikes in 2016.